-One such set of the groove is placed in accordance with the expected direction of the movement, and if that is unknown, in the N-S direction.
-Inside the inclinometer casing, there are a string of sensors placed in a continuous array to span the movement area.
+One such set of the groove is placed by the expected direction of the movement, and if that is unknown, in the N-S direction.
+Inside the inclinometer casing, there is a string of sensors placed in a continuous array to span the movement area.
 These sensors successfully pick up the tilt measurement in successive segments, leading to accurate monitoring of the change in the inclinometer casing.

 Each of the in-place sensors is equipped with pivoted sprung wheels, that are designed to fit perfectly inside the grooves of the inclinometer casing.
-Length of spacer tubing is used to estimate the distance between each sensor; the length of each segment over which the tilt is monitored.
+The length of spacer tubing is used to estimate the distance between each sensor; and the length of each segment over which the tilt is monitored.

 Spacer tubing length (mm) = gauge length (mm) – 381 mm